Nick Holiday

-Nick Lenzini (born June 16, 1995), well known as Nick Holiday, is an American art director, stylist and graphic designer.
-He is best known as the stylist for the music collective Brockhampton.
+Nick Lenzini (born June 16, 1995), also known as Nick Holiday, is an American art director, stylist and graphic designer.
+He is best known as the stylist for the music collective Brockhampton, and his eponymous clothing brand Holiday.

 Early life

-Growing up in Saint Louis, Missouri, Lenzini spent time in a fashion boutique in Missouri where his mother worked.
+Growing up in St. Louis, Missouri, Lenzini spent time in a fashion boutique in Missouri where his mother worked.
 Lenzini took to studying streetwear brands at the store SwedLife.

 Career

 Brockhampton

 Lenzini met Kevin Abstract through Twitter in 2015.
 He ran the merch booth during the early Kevin Abstract international tour runs.

 Lenzini directed wardrobe and costume design for each Brockhampton editorial and tour, with the exception of the Iridescence era.
 Under lead designer Henock "HK Sileshi, Lenzini assisted with overall creative and merchandise designs.

 Holiday brand

 In 2017, Lenzini started the clothing brand Holiday.
 Holiday releases new collections on American holidays.

 Holiday brand's most popular item is a royal blue cap that features both the New York Yankees and Los Angeles Dodgers logos.
 After a cease and desist letter from the MLB, the production of the NY*LA cap was halted in early September 2021.

 Previous collaborators include photographer Gunner Stahl and Brockhampton.